wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 ### b) In DOP
 - smoke object
+  - division method Max axis, start with 150, then 300, 600 for final render
+  - good size to start (for explosion) 10x12x10
 - to apply data
 - to pyro solver
 - sop geo node to second imput of apply data